Using Git for Unity Projects

 --global option from these commands and setting them once the repository is created.
 There are several more user-specific settings that are worth reviewing later such as the default editor, diff and merge tools, command aliases, and more.

 I'm a fan of Perforce's P4merge for file diffs and interactive merges.
-To set this up, simply add the following to the
+To set this up, simply add the following to your

 The next step is to initialize a new Git repository for the Unity project: